thanos/thanos/README.md

         },

         'My Pitch': """I’m looking for work where my experience and creative development skills will be used.
-I’m not seeking a title but a position where I can remain hands on and yet have enough responsibility and trust to really contribute to the company.
+I’m not seeking a title but a position where I can remain hands on and yet be given enough responsibility and trust to really contribute to the company.
 In my career I’ve had the  privilege to built really great development teams, and with them create powerful and successful frameworks and applications.
 I’m hoping these experiences and my strong